-This is an introductory course that provides a knowledge base for medical assistant's interaction with ambulatory care patients.
-This course covers basic principles of psychology and human growth and development; focuses on communication in the medical office/ ambulatory care setting; and focuses on legal and ethical responsibilities in patient care and management: laws pertaining to medical practice and medical assistants, application of medical ethics in performance of duties.
-(Prerequisites: College level reading and
+This is an introductory course that provides a knowledge base for medical assistant's interaction with patients and other healthcare professionals in an ambulatory care setting, including entry level clinical care skills.
+This course covers basic principles of psychology and human growth and development; focuses on communication in the medical office/ambulatory care setting, and legal and ethical responsibilities in patient care and management.
+(Corequisites: MEDA 112, MEDA 113, MEDA 114, MEDA 115 & MEDA 116)